When to Self-Host Your LLM: Enterprise Security Guide

 Architecting a Hybrid LLM Strategy

 Build a hybrid architecture that routes requests based on code classification.
-Sensitive code goes to self-hosted models.
-Everything else uses cloud APIs.
+Sensitive code goes to self-hosted models; everything else uses cloud APIs.
 You get security where you need it and convenience everywhere else.

 Implement request routing based on repository tags, code ownership, or even manual classification.
 Your authentication service code goes to the local Llama 3 instance.
 Your UI component development uses Claude via API.